Atharv322/Diabetes-Prediction/README.md

 This project uses machine learning to predict whether a person is diabetic or not based on health parameters such as glucose level, BMI, age, blood pressure, etc.

 ## 🚀 Features
-- Trained using the Pima Indians Diabetes Dataset
+- Trained using the Diabetes Dataset
-- Achieves high accuracy on test data
+- Achieves good accuracy on test data
 - Built with Python, Pandas, Scikit-learn
 - Easy-to-use Streamlit web interface